vacp2p/rfc/specs/waku/waku-1.md

 - Correct the header hierarchy for the status-options fields.
 - Consistent use of the words packet, message and envelope.
 - Added section on max packet size
+- Complete the ABNF specification and minor ABNF fixes.

 ### Version 1.1